lugli-maccaferri/qbic-demo/instance/README.md

 # More stuff about instances
 Instances are meant to be as standalone and autonomous as possible.
 When you first start an instance an `sqlite3` database file will be created and initialized (TODO: upload the schema).
 <br>
-Once the instance has successfully started you can use the [REST API](#rest_api) and its methods simply providing the JWT in the `Authorization` header as a Bearer token.
+Once the instance has successfully started you can use the REST API and its methods simply providing the JWT in the `Authorization` header as a Bearer token (more info in the [dedicated page](https://github.com/lugli-maccaferri/qbic-demo/blob/main/instance/api/auth.md))